vineethcode33/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Index

+This is a template provided by Udacity and it comes with all the basic content.
+This HTML file is missing nav bar items, which needs to be dynamically added using JavaScript in the js/app.js file.

+## App

+This file has variable and functions that add dynamic functionalities as listed below.

+- Adds nav items.
+- Adds active sections styles to part of the page that is active.
+- Adds event listeners for scroll and click to add styles and other required specs listed in the course.

+## Styles

+This file adds styles, look and feel to the webpage and is provided by Udacity.

+## Running

+To run the project either clone or download the repository and open index.html file in a browser.